Shō Kiryūin: Parodies

 Kiryūin makes many parody songs of songs by famous singers and bands, imitating their melody, lyrics, singing style.
 For example, "Ultra Phantom" is Koshi Inaba, "Tsunami no Johnny" - Keisuke Kuwata imitation.

 Other ventures

 On June 20, 2012, Kiryūin released his autobiography "I’m Golden Bomber’s vocalist, are there any questions?".
 He made his solo debut with the opening theme "Life is SHOW TIME" from Kamen Rider Wizard.

 Radio hosting

-Kiryuin hosts All Night Nippon radio program, from January 5, 2011 to June 29, 2015.
+Kiryuin hosted the All Night Nippon radio program, from January 5, 2011 to June 29, 2015.

 Personal life

 Kiryūin lists his hobbies and interests as meat, bread, alcohol, ramen, manga, adult videos, detective games, and 1990s J-pop.
 Since middle school, he has been a big fan of Gackt and Malice Mizer.

-Kiryuin Sho announced his marriage on September 4, 2021 asking fans to be respectful of his wife's privacy due to her uninvolvement with performing arts.
-He asked that people also not harass both extended families.
-The announcement was made directly by Kiryuin Sho on his personal Ameba blog and Twitter.
+On September 4, 2021, Kiryuin announced on both Twitter and his personal Ameba blog that he had gotten married.
+Due to his wife's uninvolvement with the entertainment industry, he asked that fans respect her privacy and not harass either party's extended families.
+On August 12, 2024, He announced through his official social media account that he and his wife had welcomed the birth of their first child, Kiryūin did not disclose the gender of their baby in consideration to the future.